Code-Institute-Submissions/RomeTravelwebsite/README.md

 ### Content

+The images and the content for all paragraphs are from wikipedia.

 ### Media

+All the images for this site are from Wikipedia.

 ### Acknowledgements

 I recieved inspiration from the previous project "Putting it all together, Mini project with Bootstrap 4".
 Using the information from Interatcive front end develpoment to really help me.

+I also used w3schools to help me with making the "read more, read less" section. i am definetly glad i added that and learned how to use it.
+Makes the page look loads better.

+Bootstrap was used to help me create the cover page and also the album page.
+Happy i did this and i got to make nice little tweeks ot it to suit what i wanted.